cloud-ark/kubeplus/Guidelines.md

 The 'constants' annotation should be used to define Operator's implementation choices and assumption.
 The 'openapispec' annotation should be used to define the OpenAPI Spec schema for a Custom Resource.
 The 'composition' annotation should be used to specify the underlying Kubernetes resources that will be created as part of managing a Custom Resource instance.
 The values of the first three annotations are names of ConfigMaps with appropriate data.
-An example of this can be seen for our sample Postgres Custom Resource Definition below:
+An example of this can be seen for our sample Moodle Custom Resource Definition below:

 ```
+  apiVersion: apiextensions.k8s.io/v1beta1
   kind: CustomResourceDefinition
   metadata:
-    name: postgreses.postgrescontroller
+    name: moodles.moodlecontroller.kubeplus
     annotations:
-      composition: Deployment, Service
+      platform-as-code/usage: moodle-operator-usage.usage
+      platform-as-code/constants: moodle-operator-implementation-details.implementation_choices
+      platform-as-code/openapispec: moodle-openapispec.openapispec
+      platform-as-code/composition: Deployment, Service, PersistentVolume, PersistentVolumeClaim, Secret, Ingress
 ```

 This information is useful for application developers when figuring out how to use your Operator and its Custom Resources.
-Externalizing this information also makes it possible to build tools like [kubediscovery](https://github.com/cloud-ark/kubediscovery) that show Object composition tree for custom resource instances built leveraging this information.
+Externalizing information like that available in the 'composition' annotation makes it possible to build tools like [kubediscovery](https://github.com/cloud-ark/kubediscovery) that show Object composition tree for custom resource instances built leveraging this information.

 ## 13) Package Operator as Helm Chart